 Preview may not exist on the iPad just yet, but its excellent markup and annotation tools are available systemwide in iOS as an extension, and this has been the case since iOS 11.
 The Markup extension can be triggered by pressing either the Share button or new Markup button in certain apps — it looks like a pen tip with a circle around it.
-(You can also tap an email attachment in Mail, or take a screenshot to activate them.)
+You can also tap an email attachment in Mail, or take a screenshot to activate them.

-In the Markup interface, you can add pen, highlighter, or pencil notation; basic shapes like squares, circles, arrows, and quote bubbles; drop a magnifier on the image or document; and even add text or a signature.
+In the Markup interface, you can add pen, highlighter, or pencil notation, along with basic shapes like squares, circles, arrows, and quote bubbles.
+Or you can drop a magnifier on the image or document and even add text or a signature.
 And the best part is that it is all integrated directly into iOS, so you don't need any extra apps.

-It's basic, to be sure, but sometimes basic is all you need.
+It's pretty basic, sure, but sometimes basic is all you need.

 PDF Viewer has a clean, simplistic interface and powerful annotation tools.
 It is a perfect in-between for users who need a bit more than iOS's Markup tool provides, but don't need the power of apps like PDF Expert or LiquidText.